 did she die?

-Did she just move to another state?
+Or Did she just move to another state?

-Oh! this gives me goosebump, heavy heart
+Oh! this gives me goosebumps, heavy heart and teary eyes

 I think about my books